githubEdit

 People Manager Approvals

 2. Location change requests: Staff agreements are conditioned upon the country/region of residence noted in a staff member's contract.
-Location change requests should be discussed with HR and your MLT member prior to providing written approval.
+Location change requests should be discussed with HRenvelope and your MLT member prior to providing written approval.
 Staff must receive written approval from the Company prior to a country/region relocation.

 4. Accounting and Finance Approvals: